fixate/sourcejs-boilerplate/README.md

 npm install
 grunt init

 node app.js
 ```

+You may need to `sudo` node if you don't have root access.

 Overwrite the contents of `public/` with the contents of this repo, and start writing your own specs.